eliot-portevin/MSPS/SyncYtSpotify/README.md

 5. The script will guide you through the Spotify authentication process, including opening a browser window for authorization.
 Follow the instructions.

-## Synchronization

-The script offers two synchronization options:

-### YouTube Music to Spotify

-- This option syncs liked songs from YouTube Music to Spotify.
-- Liked songs from YouTube Music will be searched for on Spotify, and matching tracks will be added to your Spotify library.
-- Results are logged in a file named `yt_to_sp.log`.

-### Spotify to YouTube Music

-- This option syncs liked songs from Spotify to YouTube Music.
-- Liked songs from Spotify will be searched for on YouTube Music, and matching videos will be liked.
-- Results are logged in a file named `sp_to_yt.log`.

 ## Results

-After synchronization, you can check the log files for the results:
+After synchronisation, you can check the log files for the results:

 - `yt_to_sp.log`: Contains information about songs successfully added to Spotify, songs already added, and songs not found on Spotify.